 Proper sanitation practices and diligence can help prevent bed bug infestation.

 - Inspect for bed bugs wherever you sit or stay.
-Eggs are tiny white ovals, bed bugs are brownish, shed skins are yellowish, and fecal spots black.
+Eggs are tiny white ovals.
+Bed bugs are brownish.
+Shed skins are yellowish.
+Fecal spots are black.

 - If you may have been exposed to bedbugs, wash and dry your clothes on high heat, then run them through the dryer again for at least 20 minutes.
 Dry clean items that cannot be machine-dried.
 Place shoes and other non-washable items into sealable plastic bags and place them in the freezer overnight to kill bed bugs that might be on or in them.